 Once you get more people following you, there’s a higher chance for you to talk to your audience and generate an income from your writing.

 If you want to build your website, not just an ordinary website but a reputable one, go check out my “How to build your blog” post and learn the step-by-steps I did to build mine.

 This is where you realize the power of email marketing.
-Every business needs to stand out among thousands of emails people receive a single day.
+Every business needs to stand out among the thousands of emails people receive a single day.

 At this point, you probably wonder what types of emails you’re going to write if, let’s say, you’re working for a B2B company.

 Guess what.
-They need someone who can write better, effective and results-driven newsletters.
+They need someone who can write better, effective, and results-driven newsletters.
 As I said before, businesses are willing to spend money on CRMs like Mailchimp to personalize their customer’s journeys.